-Chinese Porcelain Ginger or Temple Jars Famille Rose Hand Painted Qianlong
+Chinese Porcelain Ginger Jars Famille Rose Hand Painted Qianlong

 Dimensions: 9″ tall x 9″ diameter